linhuawang/page/index.md

 In this blog, I will post my study notes, solutions to technical issues, good or bad memories and etc. Email me if you find anything interesting or useful. &#9786;

+Starting from July 24th, I will be a Ph.D. student at Baylor College of Medicine.
+Feeling excited about the life in Houston.